fgsfds/Powerslave-Voxel-Pack/readme.txt

 ============================================================================================

 This pack provides voxel replacements for sprites in Powerslave/Exhumed.
-It is meant to be used with the BuildGDX and PCExhumed ports.
+It is meant to be used with BuildGDX and PCExhumed ports.

 ============================================================================================
 HOW TO USE
 ============================================================================================

-Drop voxels.zip into "autoload" folder.
+BuildGDX (1.09 or later) and NBlood (r11419 or later):
+- put psvoxels.zip into autoload folder located in a game directory
+- make sure "enable autoload folder" checkbox is enabled

 ============================================================================================